Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 At the center of the far west wall, between floor-to-ceil­ ing mirrors, stands a massive organ.
 Its pipes blare out a thunderous melody that speaks in its tone of greatness and despair.
 Seated at the organ, facing away from you, a single caped figure pounds the keys in raptured ecstasy.
 The figure suddenly stops, and as a deep silence falls over the dining hall, it slowly turns toward you.

-The figure is an illusion of Strahd.
+The figure is an illusion of [[Strahd]].
 It welcomes the characters and invites them to dine.
-The illusion acts like Strahd and plays the part of the gracious host, speaking kindly and telling the characters that they're free to explore the castle.
-"Strahd" might talk about his family or shed light on the castle's history, but the illu­ sion provides no useful information about the castle's inhabitants, treasures, or dangers other than to say that the castle doesn't receive many guests.
+The illusion acts like [[Strahd]] and plays the part of the gracious host, speaking kindly and telling the characters that they're free to explore the castle. "[[Strahd]]" might talk about his family or shed light on the castle's history, but the illu­ sion provides no useful information about the castle's inhabitants, treasures, or dangers other than to say that the castle doesn't receive many guests.
 The illusory vampire converses with the characters for no more than 3 rounds, never moving from the organ bench.
 When the time is up, or if the illusion is attacked, it simply disap­ pears with a mocking laugh.

 The moment the figure disappears, a fierce, bone-chilling wind rises up and roars through the hall, putting out all open flames.
 The characters hear the screech of ancient hinges and the solid thud of many heavy doors slamming shut, one after another, into the distance.
 They also hear the portcullis clang shut and the tired groan of the aged drawbridge pulling up.
 Fi­ nally, unless the doors to this room are being held open, they slam shut ( but do not lock).
 If the characters open the doors, they see that all the torches in areas K7, KB, and K9 have gone out.